cloudflare/cardinality-estimator/README.md

 `cardinality-estimator` is a Rust crate designed to estimate the number of distinct elements in a stream or dataset in an efficient manner.
 This library uses HyperLogLog++ with an optimized low memory footprint and high accuracy approach, suitable for large-scale data analysis tasks.
-We're using `cardinality-estimator` for large-scale machine learning, detailed in our blog post: ["Efficient Data Aggregation at Scale: Solving the Count-Distinct Problem with a New Cardinality Estimator"](http://blog.cloudflare.com/introducing-cardinality-estimator).
+We're using `cardinality-estimator` for large-scale machine learning, computing cardinality features across multiple dimensions of the request.

 ## Overview
 Our cardinality estimator is highly efficient in terms of memory usage, latency, and accuracy.